S.African judge in Zuma graft trial recuses himself

 In between his defence team secured a postponement on health grounds.

-Zuma, 80, was president from 2009 until 2018, when the ruling African National Congress (ANC) forced him out as graft scandals besetting his government brewed into a political storm.
+Zuma, 80, once dubbed the "Teflon president", led South Africa from 2009 until 2018, when the ruling African National Congress (ANC) forced him out as graft scandals besetting his government brewed into a political storm.

 In July 2021, he was given a 15-month jail term for contempt of court after refusing to testify before a panel probing financial sleaze and cronyism under his presidency.